1980 San Diego Chargers season: Week 10: vs. Denver Broncos

 San Diego's first trip into Broncos territory ended with a Joiner fumble at the 29-yard line.
 Winslow converted a pair of 3rd downs on their next drive, which ended in a Benirschke field goal.
 Their following drive produced another field goal after Muncie lost a yard on 3rd and 1 from the 15.
-Denver had gained only one first down from four offensive series up to that point, but scored only three plays after a 53-yard kickoff return set them up at the Chargers 43.
+Denver had gained only one first down from four offensive series up to that point, but scored only three plays after a 53-yard kickoff return set them up at the Chargers 43-yard line.
 Benirschke missed a 38-yard kick late in the half, leaving Denver 7–6 ahead.

 The first three Chargers drives after halftime ended with a Fouts fumble, a Benirschke miss and a Fouts interception.
 Denver answered with points each time, extending their lead to 20–6 with thirteen minutes to play.
-Fouts ran for 2 yards on 4th and 1 as the Chargers advanced to the Denver 19, but the drive ended there when he threw incomplete on 4th and 2; he was again incomplete on a 4th and 7 from the Denver 35 with four minutes left.
+Fouts ran for 2 yards on 4th and 1 as the Chargers advanced to the Denver 19-yard line, but the drive ended there when he threw incomplete on 4th and 2; he was again incomplete on a 4th and 7 from the Denver 35 with four minutes left.
 Finally, Fouts completed 4 of 5 passes for 76 yards and a late touchdown to Jefferson, but Denver recovered an onside kick and ran the clock out.

 San Diego dropped a game behind Oakland with the defeat.
 Fouts was sacked six times for a loss of 39 yards.
 San Diego gained more than double the offensive yardage of Denver (459–219) and more than double the first downs (26–11), but gave up all three of the game's turnovers.